-Mid-program startup is allowed during active feed control and the TNC takes the cut number of the startup point into account
+Mid-program startup is allowed during active feed control and the TNC takes the cut number of the startup point into account.

-In the additional status display, the TNC displays various information when the adaptive feed control is active (see "Adaptive Feed Control (AFC tab, software option)" on page 102).
-In addition, the TNC shows the symbol "Lip in the position display.
+In the additional status display, the TNC displays various information when the adaptive feed control is active (see "Adaptive Feed Control (AFC tab, software option)" on page 92).
+In addition, the TNC shows the symbol shows the symbol shows the position display.